johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 # Scenario-based analysis

-This section describes a system of analysing scenarios with respect to zone contents and then derive requirements from the generation and modifications of those zones.
+This section describes a system of analyzing scenarios with respect to zone contents and then derive requirements from the generation and modifications of those zones.
 The idea is that any mechanism can be linked through the requirements to particular contents of changes to the contents